lwandokasuba/adventures-guild/README.md

-# 🛡️ Adventures Guild API
+# 🛡️ Adventures Guild Project

 Welcome to the **Adventures Guild**, a project built to bring the organizational and ranking structure of the classic **isekai** adventurer's guild into a modern, virtual platform.

-This API acts as the core system for tracking adventurer status, managing the job board, and linking real-world skills to a fantastical profile.
+This Project acts as the core system for tracking adventurer status, managing the job board, and linking real-world skills to a fantastical profile.

 ---